ZetaCrush/CXcompress/README.md

 ```
 sysctl -n hw.logicalcpu
 ```
-The runtime of the compressor will be slower only the first time you run it; after that it will be fast due to caching/initilization
+The runtime of the compressor will be slower only the first time you run it; after that it will be fast for all files due to caching/initilization

 ## TODO
 1. Add OpenCL support for massively parallel operation with GPUs